facebookresearch/fastText/README.md

 Compilation is carried out using a Makefile, so you will need to have a working **make**.
 For the word-similarity evaluation script you will need:

-* python 2.6 or newer
+* Python 2.6 or newer
-* numpy & scipy
+* NumPy & SciPy

 ## Building fastText